 - Hep-Lock U/P®, Hep-Lock®, HepFlush-10® (heparin)

-The focus of this page is Warfarin, a common anticoagulant medicine.
+While some of the newest oral anticoagulants requires less monitoring, the focus of this page is warfarin, a common anticoagulant medicine.
+You should speak with your care provider about other options if warfarin is not a good option for you.
 Warfarin is available in a pill form.
 The number of milligrams (mgs) is marked on each pill.
 The pills come in a variety of colors.
 The colors change based on the brand or generic product and the number of mgs.

 When is anticoagulation medicine prescribed?